 New York school bus contractors are sharing why they are in favor of school buses being allowed to use a proposed bus-only lane on the Mario Cuomo Bridge.

 Velcoach is a private school bus contractor that provides student busing services across the Hudson River.
-Company Manager Jill Aney shared with STN that it would “absolutely” be helpful if school buses could use the bus lane on the bridge.
+Company Manager Jill Aney shared with School Transportation News that it would “absolutely” be helpful if school buses could use the bus lane on the bridge.

 Some advantages Aney pinpointed were savings in fuel and later pick-up times for children.
 “I have to give myself a 35-minute window just to anticipate kids getting stuck in traffic and not getting to school on time,” she explained.